9.3 Exchanges between young people and policy-makers on global issues

 On this page

-The federal youth conference (11 to 13 September 2020) brings together committed young people from across the country to discuss current youth policy issues.
+The federal youth conference brings together committed young people from across the country to discuss current youth policy issues.
 It is part of the Federal Government's youth strategy and national as well as international topics are discussed

 Another example is the involvement of non-government stakeholders and civil society in the discussion surrounding the National Sustainable Development Strategy.
 The federal government's sustainability dialogue platform (Dialog Nachhaltigkeit) included young people to give them the opportunity to express their ideas and opinions.
 The new version of the National Sustainable Development Strategy was then adopted in January 2017 (Deutsche Nachhaltigkeitsstrategie) to support the 2030 Agenda (Agenda 2030 für nachhaltige Ziele).

 Each year, two Youth Delegates (Jugenddelegierte) go with the delegation of the German federal government to the General Assembly of the United Nations in New York.
 They represent the interests of young people together with Youth Delegates from other countries.
 The German UN Youth Delegates take part in the meeting of the Commission on Social Development (CSocD) as representatives of non-governmental organisations.
 Youth Delegates in Germany are appointed for one year.
 They go through an application and selection process.
 The Youth Delegate programme is supported by the United Nations Association of Germany (Deutsche Gesellschaft für die Vereinten Nationen) and the German National Committee for International Youth Work (Deutsches Nationalkomitee für internationale Jugendarbeit, DNK).